delington/obsidian-notes/CV.md

 **Customer:** Travel & Hospitality

-**Project:** upgrades, general platform improvements, maintenance and support
+**Project:** Upgrades, general platform improvements, maintenance and support

 **Participation:**
 - Investigating downstream services route structure in Route 53 and what communication protocoll they use